SERVCUBED/Scriptmonkey/README.md

 It's recommended that you check out the [releases](https://github.com/SERVCUBED/Scriptmonkey/releases) page to discover what's new in the recent versions.

  [![Download Main Installer](https://servc.eu/images/btnScriptmonkeyInstaller.png)](https://github.com/SERVCUBED/Scriptmonkey/releases)

-1. You should run [CanIRunIt.exe](dist/CanIRunIt.exe) to check if you have the required versions of the .NET Framework.
-2. Run [ScriptmonkeyInstaller.exe](dist/ScriptmonkeyInstaller.exe) to install the BHO.
+1. Extract all files from the archive
+2. Run `InstallationManager.exe` and press `1` on your keyboard for `'1' Install Scriptmonkey`.
+3. Open Internet Explorer and press `Enable` on the bar at the bottom when prompted to enable Scriptmonkey.

 It is suggested that you use at least Microsoft Windows 7 with Internet Explorer 11.
 Earlier versions have not been tested and full support cannot be guaranteed.
 The .NET Framework version 4.5 can be downloaded from [here](https://www.microsoft.com/en-gb/download/details.aspx?id=30653) if required.